-770a, Architecture on Stage: Critiques of Meaning.
+770a,Architecture on Stage: Critiques of Meaning.
 3 credits.
 This seminar investigates the critiques of the mechanisms of meaning in the architectural discussion of the 1970s.
 Special emphasis is given to the Italian, French, and German concerns with positive models of significance in architecture, mainly by authors peripheral to Manfredo Tafuri and Michel Foucault.
 The discussion sheds light on a mode of questioning, which is intimately linked to the notion of "Postmodernism" in architecture.
 (This course satisfies the M.Arch.
 I History and Theory elective requirement.)
 Limited enrollment.
+(Not offered in 2003-2004.)
 Emmanuel Petit.